pkirkham/pkirkham.github.io/_posts/pyrus/2026-07-30-native-decompression-for-jhdf.md

 ## Building a Native Filter for jHDF

-Behind the scenes, the framework is now in place to leverage native filter plugins.
+Behind the scenes, the framework is now in place to leverage native filter plugins. `Filter` classes can be registered with the jHDF library, and only require two methods to be over-ridden.
+We create an abstract base class for our native filters that handles all the heavy lifting to identify the filter by name, and to transform the encoded data into decoded bytes.
 Notice how the `ThreadLocal` context is accessed in a similar fashion to a static class, but in reality it is static only to that chunk's thread.

 ```java
 /**